ctrlcmdshft/hibp-checker/README.md

 - **Domain search**: Check what breaches hit specific websites
 - **Data types**: Browse all 30+ types of data that gets stolen

+## Security Notice
+- **Never use your real passwords for testing or on the command line.**
+- Your API key and sensitive data should be kept private. `.env` is already in `.gitignore`.

 ## When stuff breaks

 **"API key not found"** - Check your .env file has `HIBP_API_KEY=your_key`